-- Admin – This is the person primarily responsible for company operations.
-This might be a President, Director of Operations, or Business Manager.
+- Admin – This is the person primarily responsible for company operations and might be a President, Director of Operations, or Business Manager.

 - Training – The name of your iPoint implementation leader. iPoint will provide training-related reports and communication to this person.

 - Data – Who is the primary person responsible for generating the initial data in iPoint?
-This will be done through migrations from other software platforms and/or importing data from vendors.
+Data entry will be done through migrations from other software platforms or importing data from vendors.

 - IT – What is the contact information for the person or company responsible for your server and internal network configuration?
 (This is NOT the person who watches the Stephen King movie!)

-- Accounting – Who is the primary accounting person we will work with?
-This is the individual who will help us connect iPoint to QuickBooks and configure the accounting model.
+- Accounting – Who is the primary accounting person with whom we will work?
+This individual will help us connect iPoint to QuickBooks and configure the accounting model.

-- Contact Info – This is the way your customers should reach you and will be used on invoices, proposals, and other customer correspondence.
+- Contact Info – This is how your customers should reach you and be used on invoices, proposals, and other customer correspondence.

 - Address – What is your primary location address?
 We’ll use this information for purchase orders and customer proposals.

 - Logo – We want the documents you send out to be branded with your logo.
 To import your company logo, just drag it into the box.
-OR, you can right-click on the box and choose Insert Picture.
-This will cause a computer dialogue to open where you can navigate to the location on your computer or network where the logo is stored.
+OR, you can right-click on the image area and choose Insert Picture to open a computer dialogue box where you can navigate to the location on your computer or network where the logo is stored.

-- Software – Tell us about the software you used before iPoint.
-This helps us know how to import data so you don’t have to manually type it in.
+- Software – Tell us about the software you used before iPoint to help us know how to import data, so you don’t have to type it in manually.

 - We also need to know about the version of QuickBooks you use.
-Choose Desktop, Online, or Not using QuickBooks.
-This tells the software where to look for QuickBooks information.
+Choose Desktop, Online, or Not using QuickBooks to let iPoint know where to look for QuickBooks information.

-- Team – Enter the number of employees in your organization.
-This helps us gauge how your company is progressing.
-For example, if you have 100 technicians, but only 4 work orders, we’ll know something is up!
+- Team – Entering the number of employees in your organization helps us gauge how your company progresses.
+For example, if you have 100 technicians, but only four work orders, we’ll know something is up!

-- Affiliations – Place a checkmark next to the different organizations you work with.
+- Affiliations – Place a checkmark next to the different organizations with whom you work.
 Some of these options help configure the software.
 Other options help us know where to look for you at conferences and trade shows.
-Oh, and if you don’t see the affiliation you think we should know about, click the Other… option and just type in the name of the organization.
+Oh, and if you don’t see the affiliation you think we should know about, click the Other… option and just type in the organization’s name.